willdemelo/Replication_Study_Suk2023/README.md

 # Replication of Suk and Mudita's 2023 Experiment on Donation Collection Methods

-This is the documentation of a replication effort of Dr. Kwanho Suk and Dr. Triza Mudita's study, **Effects of donation collection methods on donation amount: Nudging donation for the cause and overhead.** I and three others attempt to replicate the second experiment described in this article, which found that participants donate more money to a hypothetical charity when asked to donate to a charity's overhead expenses first and advertised cause second, as opposed to the other way around.
-However, our results failed to replicate, indicating a more complicated relatioinship.
+This is the documentation of a replication effort of Dr. Kwanho Suk and Dr. Triza Mudita's study, *Effects of donation collection methods on donation amount: Nudging donation for the cause and overhead.* I and three others attempt to replicate the second experiment described in this article, which found that participants donate more money to a hypothetical charity when asked to donate to a charity's overhead expenses first and advertised cause second, as opposed to the other way around.
+However, our results failed to replicate, indicating a more complicated relationship.

 ## Project Overview